mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 * [vok-rest](https://github.com/mvysny/vaadin-on-kotlin/tree/master/vok-rest) when you need to publish data from your VoK server to the world;
 * [vok-rest-client](https://github.com/mvysny/vaadin-on-kotlin/tree/master/vok-rest-client)
-when you need to consume REST endpoints published elsewhere, maybe displaying the data in a Grid.
+when you need to consume REST endpoints published elsewhere, and maybe displaying the fetched data in a Grid.

 Please click the links to read the module documentation - it should contain